f959/adb-turbo/README.md

 ## Credits

-Command collection inspired by [Technastic's ADB Commands Guide](https://technastic.com/adb-commands-improve-performance-android/).
+This project was inspired by [Technastic's excellent ADB Commands Guide](https://technastic.com/adb-commands-improve-performance-android/).

 **Made with ❤️ by [kibotu](https://github.com/kibotu) for the Android developer community.**

-Special thanks to all contributors who help make this tool better!
+A heartfelt thank you to all contributors who help make this tool better with each update!

 ## License